Richard Harvey, PhD and Erik Peper, PhD

 - Medical error.
 On my third visit to the emergency room, the nurse made the error of inflating the Foley catheter balloon when it was in the urethra (rather than the bladder) which caused tearing and bleeding of the urethra and possible irritation to the prostate.

 - Drawbacks of the ER as the primary resource for post-surgical care.
 Care is not scheduled for the patient’s needs, but rather based on a triage system.
-In my case I had to wait sometimes two hours or more until a catheter could be inserted, which expanded and irritated the bladder further.
+In my case I had to wait sometimes two hours or more until a catheter could be inserted.
+The wait kept increasing the urine volume which expanded and irritated the bladder further.

 - A medical system that does not track treatment outcomes.
 Without good follow-up and long-term data, no one is accountable or responsible.